Gallery Guide Volunteer

 All new volunteers are required to attend all three sessions of MOA 101: Introductory Training Seminar.
 Dates will be announced during our active recruitment period.
 Training will continue with committee members and staff after MOA 101.

-The in-house training that follows is extensive: each new volunteer will observe tours given by experienced guides and will work with a mentor to develop his/her tour.
+The in-house training that follows is extensive: each new volunteer will observe tours given by experienced guides and will work with a mentor to develop their tour.
 The training time is both enriching and demanding as much reading and research is required.
 Generally initial training takes a minimum of six months; new volunteers should expect to spend at least one day per week at the Museum during the initial training period.
 This training is complete when a volunteer’s tour has been approved by the Curator of Public Programs.

 - 2–3 years on the Gallery Guides Committee